Get a Global Talent visa in the UK

 Consider the following:

 • How could you prove international recognition?
 Any awards, competitions, media platforms or projects in other countries that you can be involved in?
+Read our blog on how to get endorsed for the UK Global Talent visa.

 • How can you generate more publicity for yourself?
 It’s impossible to get a Global Talent visa without any articles or interviews with you.